• Skip to primary navigation

 3. SMC Pre Reset

-This method is known to fix the problem of Spacebar key and other specific keys not working on newer versions of MacBook (2018 and later).
+This method is known to fix the problem of Spacebar key and other specific keys not working properly on newer versions of MacBook (2018 and later).

 1. Click on the Apple Logo in the top-menu bar and select Shut Down option in the drop-down menu.